New-Project-Final-Final-WIP/ResonitePackageExporter/README.md

 ## Usage
-- When exporting an object/slot through the files tab, a new export option for `ResonitePackage` should be added to the top of the export dialogue, you can choose to export with or without variants included
+- When exporting an object/slot through the files tab, a new export option for `ResonitePackage` should be added to the top of the export dialog, you can choose to export with or without variants included
-- You can export a world by doing the same as above but holding a slot reference to the Root slot instead, then selecting `World Resonite Package`
+- You can export a world by doing the same as above but holding a slot reference to the Root slot instead, then selecting `World Resonite Package`, or you can use the the option in the DevCreateNew menu
 - This plugin adds a `PackageExportable` component which can be used as any other `Exportable` component if you want